tenmark86/bike-shop/README.md

 ## Known Bugs
-So far so good there are no bugs related to this project 😎
+* So far so good there are no bugs related to this project 😎

 ## Support and contact details 🙂
-To make a contribution to the code used or any suggestions you can pull a request on the repo
+* To make a contribution to the code used or any suggestions you can open a pull request on the repo

-## Email: mak.student@moringaschool.com
+## Email:
+* mak.student@moringaschool.com

 ## License
 MIT licence Copyright (c) 2022